 The stories behind classic shots of Chris Cornell, Foo Fighters and Pearl Jam

-I bought a mirrorless Sony a6000 in 2016 and started to bring it to the concerts I went to, even sometimes sneaking it in.
+I bought a mirrorless Sony a6000 in 2016 and started to bring it to the concerts I went to, even sometimes sneaking it in like my heroes Danny Clinch and Bob Gruen once did.
 The new mirrorless technology allowed me to instantly capture my subject when I clicked the shutter.
 I was no longer missing moments that I used to miss with my older DSLR and I discovered that I really enjoy photographing live music and musicians.
-With the smaller size camera/ lens; I started to carry this camera with me and make my own opportunities at the concerts I went to.
-I worked for a few blogs and began to create an online portolio by thoughfully sharing these photographs and my experiecnes on social media; my work started to get reconized and reposted by Bands, Management, Publications, and Venues.
+With the smaller size camera/lens; I started to carry this camera with me and make my own opportunities at the concerts I went to.
+I began working for a few music blogs, documented events in Asbury Park, and connected with like-minded artists in NY/NJ/PA.
+Through the art/music community, I developed a wonderful friendship with Danny Clinch (Director/Photographer), who has been extremely kind and trusting; given me some really wonderful opportunities to grow as an artist/photographer.
+Motivated and inspired by the moments I was capturing and by artists in the community, I began to create an online portfolio by thoughtfully sharing these photographs and my experiences on my website and social media.
+Those photographs, stories, and captures started to get recognized and reposted by National Bands, Management, Publications, and Venues.

 Chris Cornell – Count Basie Theater – Red Bank, NJ 2011